xeniaqian94/lab/python-service/README.md

 ## New README
-`autograb-server.py` and variants with timestamp are scripts that we would use to start an aws service in EC2 instance as a localhost.
-I
+`autograb-server.py` and variants with timestamp are scripts to start an aws service in EC2 instance as a localhost.

 It calls `util.py` which has an `inference()` function that calls the `reproducibility_classifier_train.py` for a pre-trained model.